lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-A-shared-file-system.md

 ## Status

 VirtIO-FS is at an early stage of development and should be considered as a "Tech Preview" feature.
-To see what may not work, check [known problems](https://github.com/virtio-win/kvm-guest-drivers-windows/wiki/VirtIO-FS%3A-A-shared-file-system#known-problems).
+To see what may not work, please check [known problems](#known-problems).

 ## Setup